robsalamat/MechaCar_Statistical_Analysis/README.md

 ![](images/DEL3.1.PNG)

 T-Test: not statistically different from the population mean
-p-value: can't reject the null hypothesis.
+p-value: can't reject the null hypothesis

 ### B. Lot 1